 Actually, these three points are interdependent.
 By modernizing rail equipment and implementing highly technological tools to maintain it, the company can identify potential issues more precisely that will decrease the number of signaling failures.
 Reduction of failures naturally leads to decreasing the number of train delays and increasing lines’ capacity.
 By taking advantage of all these benefits, companies increase the safety level within the whole railroad, reduce expenses on regular maintenance, and accelerate business operations.

-To upgrade the signaling system, companies usually decide on implementing CBTC and making the system maximally automated.
+To upgrade the rail signaling system, companies usually decide on implementing CBTC and making the system maximally automated.
 CBTC is a power-consuming solution that also increases the performance and can more easily recover after signaling failure.
 By choosing the new technologies for operating and maintaining equipment, it becomes easier to decrease the expenses of the whole lifecycle.
 However, it still remains a challenge how to move to the new rail signaling system on the operating line without sacrificing safety.
 The hardest challenge comes on the overloaded metro lines or commuter rail but still remains feasible.
 The signaling team in this scenario needs to consider all the details, possible issues, and connections with other subsystems when it comes to realizing correspondent drawings for a new signaling architecture.

 Common issues with Rail Signaling System modernization

 Any rail upgrading project lasts at least several years, even if only a few lines need to be updated.
 So, there is really no need to rush, and better to check all the documentation carefully.
 Every mistake that is missed at the beginning will need to be fixed in the future, but with heavier losses.
-There are some factors that slow down the signaling system modernization on the rail lines, such as:
+There are some factors that slow down the rail signaling system modernization on the rail lines, such as:

 When a company that is responsible for a particular part of a project suddenly makes changes to it, it happens that not all interested parties are informed about it in time.
 As a result, the drawings made by other subcontractors often need to be redrawn, which slows down the overall project.